11 Purdeys Way, Rochford, England, SS4 1ND

 1. When the Policy Covers an Employee

-If the insured person is a key employee (not a shareholder), HMRC typically allows the premiums as a business expense.
-The company pays the premiums, owns the policy, and receives any payout.
-Because it protects trading profits, not ownership or capital, it normally meets the Anderson Principles.
+If the insured person is a key employee (not a shareholder), HMRC will typically allow the premiums as a business expense.
+The company pays the premiums, owns the policy and receives any payout.

-Example: A digital agency insures its head developer so the business can afford to hire a replacement if they’re off long-term.
-HMRC would usually allow Corporation Tax relief on those premiums.
+Example: A digital agency insures its head developer so the business can afford to recruit a replacement if they are absent long-term.
+HMRC would normally allow Corporation Tax relief on those premiums.

 2. When the Policy Covers a Shareholder or Director

-Example: A policy set up to fund a shareholder protection agreement is capital-based, not profit-based — so Corporation Tax relief normally doesn’t apply.
+Example: A policy arranged to fund a shareholder protection insurance agreement is capital-based rather than profit-based, meaning Corporation Tax relief would not usually apply.

 3. When the Policy Is Linked to a Business Loan

-Example: Your company insures a director to cover a £250,000 loan guarantee.
-The policy payout clears the loan, so there’s no tax gain or deduction either way.
+Example: A company insures a director to cover a £250,000 loan guarantee.
+If the director dies, the policy proceeds repay the loan and the company receives no taxable gain.

 Applying the Anderson Principles